uriegel/webview-app/README_CRATE.md

 * Uses WebView2 on Windows and WebKitGtk-6.0 on Linux
 * Can serve the web site via resources (single file approach)
 * Optional save and restore of window bounds
-* Has an integrated event sink mechanismen, so you can retrieve javascript events from the Rust app
+* Has an integrated event sink mechanismn, so you can retrieve javascript events from the Rust app
 * Offers the possibility to serve requests from javascript to Rust
 * You can expand the Gtk4 Window (on Linux) with a custom header bar
 * You can alternatively disable the Windows titlebar and borders, and you can build a title bar in HTML with standard Windows logic for closing, maximizing, restoring resizing, snap to dock, ...